Adolescent Clinical Case Manager

 - Appearing and advocating in court regarding participants’ compliance as necessary

-- MSW required with + 3 years of related experience
+- MSW or related field required with + 3 years of related experience

 - Mental Health Counseling, Creative Arts Therapy with at least 3 years of related experience, also considered.

 - LMSW, a plus

 The successful candidate will possess a combination of the following knowledge, skills, and experiences:

 - Familiarity with the Alternative to Detention (ATD), Alternative to Incarceration (ATI) or other adolescent advocacy program models.

 - Knowledge of and experience using Cognitive Behavioral Therapy with adolescents in individual and group settings.

 - Knowledge of best-practices when delivering services in the field.

 - Working knowledge of treatment programs (substance abuse, mental health, etc.) and other support services (GED, job training, YIP, etc.) for referrals

 - Ability to exercise sound and quick judgment